dimfalk/kostra2020/README.md

 ### Get return periods

-Finally, we want to determine the return period according to the data set (without interpolating values at the moment) for a precipitation height and duration given.
+Finally, we want to determine the return period according to the dataset (without interpolating values at the moment) for a precipitation height and duration given.

 ``` r
 # Let's assume we measured 72.3 mm in 24 h